cuba-platform/admin-tools-addon/README.md

 The Admin Tools component is a set of instruments that allows:
 * interacting with a database by using JPQL / SQL / Groovy scripts;
 * pre-configuring servers and transferring data between them;
-* exporting project entities to SQL scripts.
+* exporting project entities to SQL scripts;
+* running sh scripts;
+* operating network services on remote servers using SSH Console.

 The component comprises the following parts:
 * Generator of SQL scripts for project entities;
 * Auto Import subsystem;
-* JPQL / SQL / Groovy console.
+* JPQL / SQL / Groovy console;
+* Shell Console;
+* SSH Console.

 ## Installation